vpippal2/verdant-kidney/readme.md

 * [Nunit](http://www.nunit.org/).
 * [Git](https://git-scm.com/)

-in this case we are using a simple json store to store data, it will be enough for this excersise, but feel free to replace it with any tool you feel used to work with.
+in this case we are using a simple json file to store data, it will be enough for this excersise, but feel free to replace it with any tool you feel used to work with.

 ## Tasks